Splizard/buildacity/Readme.md

   (for singleplayer) if provided.

 ## License
-This project is licensed under the The Qlovatech Community Trademark License 1.0 this means you can do what you like with this project as long as you share your changes and respect the community trademarks.
-See the https://qlova.tech/ctl/1.0
+This project is licensed under the https://the.quetzal.community/trademark-license this means you can do what you like with this project as long as you share your changes and respect the community trademarks.